MetaMask/metamask-docs/docs/guide/snaps-permissions.md

 }
 ```

+### `endowment:ethereum-provider`

+For snaps that wish to communicate with a node via MetaMask, the snap can request the `endowment:ethereum-provider` permission.
+This permission will expose the global API `ethereum` to the snap execution environment.
+Without this permission, this global will not be available.
+This global is a EIP-1193 provider.

 ## RPC Permissions

 To use any restricted RPC method, a snap will need to request permissions to access that method.
 For a list of available RPC methods and thus valid RPC permissions see [JSON-RPC API](./snaps-rpc-api.html#restricted-methods).